ice1000/website/dtt-dev/struct-2.typ

 This is rather like _characterizing_ the product type, instead of _defining_ it.

 Now, it is tempting to define another type in a similar vibe.
-Let's try the unit type.
+We start by trying the unit type.

 #definition("Raw unit")[
 A _raw unit_ consists of the following data: